TeachBooks/mirror_mude_book/book/time_series/components.md

 1. $tr(t)$ = trend, provides the general behavior and variation of the process
 2. $s(t)$ = seasonality, shows the regular seasonal variations
 3. $o(t)$ = offset, is a discontinuity (or jump) in the data
 4. $b(t)$ = irregularities and outliers (also referred to as biases), due to unexpected reasons.
-From here on, we will not continue with irregularities.
+Irregularities will not be considered in this book.
 5. $N(t)$ = noise, can be white or colored noise.

-In this book only irregularities will not be considered.

 ## Trend